 i3, Irvine's Enterprise Area

-- More than £100 million of capital investment has been committed by the private sector in i3
+- More than £100 million of capital investment was committed by the private sector in i3

 - Our support and investment has seen a 56% increase in the number of companies within i3 with the total now standing at 39 companies